 Jonathan stared at them in alarm.
 On one occasion, Jonathan’s father had tasked him with paying a visit to an opium den for the sake of an article.
 It had been a lot like this, seedy and dark, its occupants blind to their surroundings.
 Their only thoughts were of the poppy.
 But this room unsettled Jonathan in a way the opium den never had.
 Somehow, an opium den—for that must have been what it was—in a gentleman’s home was more disturbing than the den on a dark street in Chinatown.
 There, at least, it was somewhat expected.
 More disturbing still, some of these waifs were very, very young, barely older than children.
 Jonathan also noted that there were no signs of the opium itself.
 Jonathan couldn’t guess what drug it was they were using, but it was not opium.
 Jonathan could see puncture wounds on their necks, signs that whatever their poison was, it was taken via injection.

-Sinews said nothing by way of explanation, and merely carried on toward the next room, apparently expecting Jonathan to follow.
+Sinews said nothing by way of explanation and merely carried on toward the next room, expecting Jonathan to follow.
 Mr. Ocelot watched impassively as Jonathan hesitated.
 He felt compelled to say something by way of protest.
 He should have stormed out of Sinews’ house in moral outrage, refusing to accept the man’s help.
 Instead, he took a few halting steps backwards, then at last let out a long and guilty sigh, and hurried after Sinews.

 #

 The ride to Lord Connor’s mansion was not long.
 Roderick arrived shortly, exited the cabriolet, and walked the rest of the way up the long drive to the mansion.
-He had attended last year’s masquerade, and so was familiar with the mansion.
+He had attended last year’s masquerade and was familiar with the mansion.

 He stepped inside and had to cover his mouth with a handkerchief to avoid gagging.
 He was unprepared for the overwhelming stench, and nearly lost his lunch.
 He’d been expecting just one dead body, Connor’s, but there were bodies littering the floor.
 Dozens of them, in an advanced state of decay.
-There were a couple of policemen standing in the hallway, examining the bodies, and a couple of burly men helping load the bodies onto carts and hauling them away.
+There were a couple of policemen standing in the hallway examining the bodies, and a couple of burly men helping load the dead onto carts and haul them away.
 The policemen looked up at Roderick in surprise.
 One of them left off his examination and came over to greet Roderick.

 “Detective,” said Roderick.